ninxsoft/mist-cli/README.md

 # Apple Silicon Macs, with a custom name:
 mist download "Monterey" --kind "firmware" --firmware-name "Install %NAME% %VERSION%-%BUILD%.ipsw"

-# Download the latest macOS Monterey Installer for Intel Macs:
+# Download the latest macOS Monterey Installer for Intel Macs,
+# including Universal Installers for macOS Big Sur and later:
 mist download "Monterey" --kind "installer" --application

-# Download a specific macOS Installer version for Intel Macs:
+# Download a specific macOS Installer version for Intel Macs,
+# including Universal Installers for macOS Big Sur and later:
 mist download "12.2.1" --application

-# Download a specific macOS Installer version for
+# Download a specific macOS Installer version for Intel Macs,
+# including Universal Installers for macOS Big Sur and later,
-# Intel Macs, with a custom name:
+# with a custom name:
 mist download "12.2.1" --application --application-name "Install %NAME% %VERSION%-%BUILD%.app"

-# Download a specific macOS Installer version
+# Download a specific macOS Installer version for Intel Macs,
+# including Universal Installers for macOS Big Sur and later,
 # and generate a Disk Image with a custom name:
 mist download "12.2.1" --image --image-name "Install %NAME% %VERSION%-%BUILD%.dmg"

-# Download a specific macOS Installer build and generate
+# Download a specific macOS Installer build for Inte Macs,
+# including Universal Installers for macOS Big Sur and later,
-# a codesigned Disk Image output to a custom directory:
+# and generate a codesigned Disk Image output to a custom directory:
 mist download "21D62" \
      --image \
      --image-signing-identity "Developer ID Application: Name (Team ID)" \
      --output-directory "/path/to/custom/directory"

-# Download the latest macOS Monterey Installer and generate
+# Download the latest macOS Monterey Installer for Intel Macs,
+# including Universal Installers for macOS Big Sur and later,
-# an Installer Application bundle, a Disk Image, a Bootable
+# and generate an Installer Application bundle, a Disk Image,
-# Disk Image, a macOS Installer Package, all with custom names,
+# a Bootable Disk Image, a macOS Installer Package,
-# codesigned, output to a custom directory:
+# all with custom names, codesigned, output to a custom directory:
 mist download "Monterey" \
      --application \
      --application-name "Install %NAME% %VERSION%-%BUILD%.app" \